 Days Of Instruction

-The Kentucky Homeschool Law requires you to teach a minimum of 185 days/year.
+The Kentucky Homeschool Law requires your child to study a minimum of 185 days/year.

 (See legal reference #3)

-The Kentucky Homeschool Law requires you to teach the same subjects that are taught in the public school.
-The following 8 subjects must be taught in the English language:
+The Kentucky Homeschool Law requires your child to study the same subjects that are taught in the public school.
+The following 8 subjects must be studied in the English language:

 (See legal reference #4)